Need Answers to Your College Admissions Questions?

 Jed Applerouth is both a teacher and Nationally Certified Counselor with a PhD in Educational Psychology.
 He has researched student cognition, memory, motivation, and learning strategies in founding test prep company, Applerouth Tutoring Services.

-Applerouth joins other nationally-known experts at G&F Parents: College Admissions and Affordability, an online subscription service for parents with college-bound students.
+Applerouth joins other nationally-known experts at G&F Parents: College Admissions and Affordability, an online premium service for parents with college-bound students.
 Along with his colleagues he will be answering parent’s individual questions and advising on testing strategies.
 Benefits of the service include regular Facebook Lives, weekly office hours and admissions and financial aid questions personally answered by nationally-prominent experts like Applerouth.